Prefix Consensus For Censorship Resistant BFT

 For readability, when the context is clear we write $x\in\qc$ to mean that $\qc$ contains a tuple whose first component is $x$ (regardless of any additional fields).
 Under this convention, expressions such as $\mcp{\{x : (x,\ldots)\in\qc\}}$ are abbreviated as $\mcp{\{x\in\qc\}}$.

 Whenever a party receives a message, it verifies the message before processing it.
-In particular, it checks (1) that the claimed prefix is certified by the quorum certificate carried in the message (using the corresponding certification procedures ${\sf QC1Certify}$, ${\sf QC2Certify}$, and ${\sf QC3Certify}$), and (2) that the prefix is correctly signed by the sender.
+In particular, it checks that every QC contains exactly $n-f$ valid messages from distinct senders for the same protocol instance, that every nested QC is valid, that the claimed value equals the output of the corresponding certification procedure, and that every message is correctly signed and domain-separated by its phase and instance.
+Each party counts at most one message per sender, phase, and instance; additional or equivocating messages from that sender are ignored.
+Each honest party broadcasts at most one message in each phase.